rblades/dhworkbook_master/docs/module-2/Exercises.md

 11. And now we can run the program by typing `$ ./canadiana.sh` (the ./ is important!)

     Ta da!
-You now have a pretty powerful tool now for grabbing data from one of the largest portals for Canadian history!
+You now have a pretty powerful tool for grabbing data from one of the largest portals for Canadian history!

 12. Download your `output.txt` file to your computer via the file manager and have a look at it.